Academic Advising

 - Transient Students referred to take courses by their home institution advisor will need to provide signed documentation including recommended courses and eligibility to return to that home institution in the subsequent semester.

-Petitions must be received by the date listed below according to term of enrollment.
+Petitions must be received by the date listed below according to the term of enrollment.
 Submission by the Priority deadline is recommended due to limited interview sessions and course availability.

-Term/Session | Petition Process Begins | Process Priority Deadline | Last Day to Complete Process | First Day of Class |
+| Term/Session | Petition Process Begins | Process Priority Deadline | Last Day to Complete Process | First Day of Class |

-Fall 16-week Session | April 1, 2022 | July 28, 2022 | August 5, 2022 | August 22, 2022 |
+| Fall 16-week Session | April 1, 2025 | July 26, 2025 | August 2, 2025 | August 25, 2025 |

-Spring 16-week Session | November 1, 2022 | December 1, 2022 | January 6, 2023 |
+| Spring 16-week Session | September 2, 2025 | December 1, 2025 | January 5, 2026 | January 20, 2026 |

 Dismissal Petitions for the summer semesters are not accepted.

-Advising “How-to” Videos and Guides
+Advising “How-to” Guides

 Contact Information

-Michael Ximenez Brenda Espinoza Phone: 210-486-3300 Email: PAC-Advising@alamo.edu |
+Michael Ximenez Phone: 210-486-3300 Email: PAC-Advising@alamo.edu Location: Rio Grande 106A |

-August Friday: 8 a.m.-5 p.m.
-Saturday: 9 a.m.-1 p.m. |
+Monday: 8 a.m.-7 p.m.
+Tuesday-Thursday: 8 a.m.-6 p.m.
+Friday: 8 a.m.-5 p.m.
+First Saturday of the month: 9 a.m.–1 p.m. |